-There is one overview and scrutiny committee, the Review Committee, which supports the work of the Executive Board, the other Committees and the Council as a whole.
-This Committee allows citizens to have a greater say in Council matters by holding inquiries in public into matters of local concern.
-This can lead to reports and recommendations which advise the Executive Board and the Council as a whole on its policies, budget and service delivery.
-The Review Committee also monitors the decisions of the Executive Board and the Area Committees.
-It can 'call-in' a decision that has been made by either the Executive Board or one of the three Area Committees but which has not yet been implemented.
+There is one overview and scrutiny committee, the Review Committee, which supports the work of the Policy Committees and the Council as a whole.
+This committee allows citizens to have a greater say in Council matters by holding inquiries in public into matters of local concern.
+This can lead to reports and recommendations which advise the Policy Committees and the Council as a whole on its policies, budget and service delivery.
+The Review Committee also monitors the decisions of the Policy Committees.
+It can 'call-in' a decision that has been made by a Policy Committee but not yet implemented.
 This enables it to consider whether the decision is appropriate.
-It may recommend that the decision making body or Full Council reconsider the decision.
-The Review Committee may also be consulted by the Executive Board on forthcoming decisions and the development of policy.
+It may recommend that the Policy Committee or Full Council reconsider the decision.
+The Review Committee may also be consulted by Policy Committees on forthcoming decisions and the development of policy.